IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/undo_system.rst

 Supporting undo and redo is quite a complex problem because the Blender undo system only keeps track of changes occurring in the Blender system.
-However, changes actually occur in two other locations that Blender doesn't know about: the IFC dataset, and the BlenderBIM Add-on system that synchronises Blender and the IFC dataset.
+However, changes actually occur in two other locations that Blender doesn't know about: the IFC dataset, and the Bonsai system that synchronises Blender and the IFC dataset.

-Let's see how undo works in a basic Blender add-on without IFC or the BlenderBIM Add-on getting involved.
+Let's see how undo works in a basic Blender add-on without IFC or Bonsai getting involved.

 .. code-block:: python
     :emphasize-lines: 4